tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Ask students what they think machine learning can do?
 Ask what ideas they have as to why someone would go through the effort of using advanced statistical algorithms when a developer can just use Monte Carlo simulations to make predictions?

 * **Answer** Typically when working with an algorithm, a developer has to tweak and configure the algorithm to create the most accurate and precise results for a given use case.
 This requires a lot of manual work.

-Machine learning completely removes this need, as the program will continuously learn from data/its results and make adjustments on the fly.
-This allows for the algorithm to perform more robustly and change dynamically based off of the data it is processing.
+  * Machine learning completely removes this need, as the program will continuously learn from data/its results and make adjustments on the fly.

+  * This allows for the algorithm to perform more robustly and change dynamically based off of the data it is processing.
 These types of algorithms are classified as **intelligent algorithms**.

 Define **intelligent algorithms** for students.
 Explain that **intelligent algorithms** use data to modify behavior.
 With **intelligent algorithms**, the behavior of the algorithm changes as data is processed and predictions are made.

-* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and change its behavior for the most accurate and precise prediction.
+* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt its behavior for the most accurate and precise prediction.

 * **Intelligent algorithms** are used to fuel machine learning, predictive analytics, and artificial intelligence.